Menu

 • Coffee Pot Lake (Washington)

-Coffee Pot Lake Hosts - David Williams & Eric Olson
+Coffee Pot Lake Hosts - Wytold Lebing & Eric Olson

 You’ll want chironomids–some with weight and some without.
-If the water is still cool, then the fish will be working deep.
+If the water is still cool, the fish will work deep.
 Last June, the fish were cruising the surface.
-TDC’s, Ice Cream Cones, and your favorite chironomid patterns in size 14-18 work.
-Dragonfly nymphs such as Chickabou Dragon or Draper Dragon (Flies Of The Northwest pattern book) on a sinking line will take fish.
-Of course the ubiquitous black or olive rabbit bugger will catch most anything.
+TDCs, Ice Cream Cones, and your favorite chironomid patterns in sizes 14-18 work.
+On a sinking line, Dragonfly nymphs such as Chickabou Dragon or Draper Dragon (Flies Of The Northwest pattern book) will take fish.
+Of course, the ubiquitous black or olive rabbit bugger will catch most anything.

-This lake is in a remote location but there is a small BLM campground and boat launch available there.
-The campground has approximately 10 campsites with picnic tables and campfire rings, a large covered pavilion, plenty of parking for RVs, and a vault toilet.
-There is no potable water on site so each of us will need to bring drinking water, approximately 1 gallon per person per day.
+This lake is in a remote location, but a small BLM campground and boat launch are available there.
+The campground has approximately 10 campsites with picnic tables and campfire rings, a large covered pavilion, plenty of RV parking, and a vault toilet.
+There is no potable water on site, so we will need to bring drinking water, approximately 1 gallon per person per day.

 What to Bring for Fishing: